mikesol/purescript-deku/README.md

 ![deku](./deku.gif)

-A PureScript web micro-framework.
+A PureScript web framework for apps that need to be fast.

-## Why?
+## Documentation

+[Here](https://mikesol.github.io/purescript-deku/) is a comprehensive guide to building apps with Deku.
+The guide is written in Deku and can be found [here](./examples/docs/).

+## Why another web framework?

 Deku aims to be: